Geodefi/Portal-Eth/contracts/modules/Readme.md

   - Setting the pool's maintainance fee.
   - Setting
   - Deploying the latest version of the Withdrawal Package.
-  - Optionally deploying the latest version of the Liquidity Pool Package.
+  - Optionally deploying the latest version of the Liquidity Package.
   - Optionally deploying a gETH Middleware that is bound to given ID, using the setting that is provided by the user:
     - Middleware ID among the allowed implementations of the gETH Middlewares.
     - Middleware data that contains the token name and symbol.

 Additionally a Pool CONTROLLER can change some settings after the initiation:

-- Deploying a Bound Liquidity Pool.
+- Deploying a Bound Liquidity Package.
 - Setting the Pool visibility and setting a whitelist if the pool is set to private.

 ### ID Management